decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 ---
-title: "Notes on “I've got nothing to hide”"
+title: "Notes on “I've got nothing to hide”  and Other Misunderstandings of Privacy"
 date: 2020-10-02
 layout: post.njk
 tags: